grey-octopus/project_greenfield/README.md

 # Shop.ly

-Shop.ly is a dynamic page for an online shopping platform.
+Shop.ly is a dynamic product page for an online shopping platform.

 ## Building and running on localhost